strongloop/strongloop.com2/_posts/2019-09-05-august-milestone.md

   - The `findById`, `find`, and `findOne` methods have been modified to to call `includeRelatedModels`.
   - `registerInclusionResolver` method has been added to register resolvers.
 - Tests in repository package for relations have been refactored so that they can be tested against MySQL and MongoDB.
 This ensures our relations test suites work against real databases, along with the memory.
 Check [PR #3538](https://github.com/strongloop/loopback-next/pull/3538) for more details.

-## Max Listeners

-If multiple operations are executed by a connector before a connection is established with the database, these operation are queued up.
-If the number of queued operations exceeds [Node.js' default max listeners amount](https://nodejs.org/api/events.html#events_eventemitter_defaultmaxlisteners), it throws the following warning: `MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
-11 connected listeners added.
-Use emitter.setMaxListeners() to increase limit`.
-We introduced a default value for the maximum number of emitters and now allow users to customize the number.
-In a LoopBack 3 application's `datasources.json`, you can change the number by setting the `maxOfflineRequests` property to your desired number.
-See [PR #1767](https://github.com/strongloop/loopback-datasource-juggler/pull/1767) and [PR #149](https://github.com/strongloop/loopback-connector/pull/149) for details.

 ## Authorization